-- 24-hour service to residents of the program equal to 8,760 contact hours
+- 24/7 support to residents of the program

-- Health and medication compliance, up to three times a day equal to 52,560 contacts
+- Health and medication monitoring and support, up to three times a day

-- 600 transportation/escort round trips for medical and health related needs
+- Transportation/escort round trips for medical and health related needs

 - Advocacy in obtaining quality care

 - Referrals are made by the Community Support Team.
-Eligible are those that meet Lorain Metropolitan Housing guidelines for permanent housing and would benefit from assisted living style housing.
-This is permanent housing.
+Eligible those that meet Lorain Metropolitan Housing guidelines for permanent housing and would benefit from Permanent Supportive Housing.